James Reasoner Civil War Series

-The American Civil War Battle Series by author James Reasoner is a ten volume series of historical novels about the American Civil War.
+The American Civil War Battle Series by author James Reasoner is a ten-volume series of historical novels about the American Civil War.
 The series centers on the fictional Brannon family, which resides in Culpeper, Virginia, a village and county in north central Virginia north of the Rapidan River that served as a major supply depot for the Confederate army.
 Each novel in Reasoner's series revolves around a Civil War major battle or campaign.

+The series reaches its climax with Appomattox, the final installment.

 The ten novels in series order: